 In 1970, Virginia’s population was about 4.6 million.
 It had grown by more than 75 percent to more than 8.3 million by the year 2014.
 While such growth is certainly impressive – even enviable – more people require more land and, as the saying goes, "They’re not making any more of it."

 This growth necessitates careful and intelligent planning.
 There are lands in Virginia that have witnessed some of America’s greatest human triumphs and tragedies.
 Our open spaces, farms, award-winning parks, battlefields and other historic places attract visitors from around the world.
 Similarly, Virginia’s beautiful natural habitats – some types of which are found nowhere else – provide sanctuary for many exceptional plants and animals.
 Such astonishing natural and cultural resources come as well with an extraordinary responsibility.
 Land conservation is a big part of that responsibility.

 The public benefits from such protection because it assures the availability of land for agriculture, forests, recreation and open space.
 It protects our natural resources and maintains and enhances air and water quality.
-Land conservation also preserves historical, architectural and archaeological heritage.
+Land conservation also preserves our historical, architectural and archaeological heritage.